savonet/book/streaming.md

 the Icecast output will ask the amplification operator to fill in a frame, which will trigger the switch to fill in a frame, which will require either the `morning` or `default` source to produce a frame depending on the time.
-For performance reasons we want to avoid copies of data, and the computations are performed in place, which means that each operator directly modifies the frame produces by its source, e.g. the amplification operator directly changes the volume in the frame produced by the switch.
-Since computation of frames is triggered by outputs, when a source is shared by two outputs, at each round it will be asked twice to fill a frame (once by each source).
+For performance reasons, we want to avoid copies of data, and the computations are performed in place, which means that each operator directly modifies the frame produced by its source, e.g. the amplification operator directly changes the volume in the frame produced by the switch.

+Since the computation of frames is triggered by outputs, when a source is shared by two outputs, at each round it will be asked twice to fill a frame (once by each source).
 For instance, consider the following script:

 ```{.liquidsoap include="liq/streaming2.liq"}
 ```